dennisXZX/reading-list/README.md

 # The 10,000 Books

-Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), this list is my personal study plan for making myself a better web developer.
+Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), I would like to challenge myself to read 10,000 books in the rest of my life.

-## Pull Request Is Warmly Welcomed
+## Recommendation Is Warmly Welcomed

-Please don't hesitate to recommend any resources you think are helpful.
+Please don't hesitate to recommend any books you think are helpful.
 Thank you!

-## Let's Do It Together

-Peer learning is always better than learning alone.

-I mostly code in Sydney, so feel free to come along for a coding ride if you are around. (all levels are welcome!)

-Or you can shoot me emails @ dennisboys@gmail.com.

 ## Table of Contents